virtualidentityag/spring-boot-boilerplate/README.md

 # Getting Started

 ## Create new project
-To create a new project, create a new github repository and select this project as repository template.
+1. To create a new project, create a new github repository and select this project as repository template.
+2. After that do a fulltext search and replace in your new project for the following:
+    * "myCompanyName"  -> to abbreviation of company, e. g. "vi"
+    * "myProjectName"  -> to name of project, e. g. "search"

+   This will result in a fully initialized project with adapted root packages (e. g. com.vi.search)

 ## Quick Start